Nationally Recognized Leaders Among Auto Dealer Fraud Attorneys

 Was My Vehicle Odometer Rolled Back Before I Bought It?

 If you think the vehicle has more wear and tear than you would expect with its current mileage reading, you may be right.
 Many odometers have been turned back or replaced.
 Others may have been subjected to odometer document disclosure fraud.
 Check out the odometer itself.
 Have the screws in front of the glass been removed?
 Do the numbers line up?
 Are there any scratches on the numbered wheels?
 Is there any unusual wear of the carpet near the gas pedal or are the pedals themselves heavily worn or have been recently replaced?
-These may be signs of odometer tampering.
+These may be signs of odometer tampering, a common form of auto dealer fraud.

 If you purchased a vehicle and you believe the auto dealer has engaged in any of these practices contact our office for a Free Case Review.